s47428364/Team-HD-Drone-Project/README.md

 * Epic Games for Unreal Engine
 * Microsoft AirSim for the drone simulator.
 * Whisper for speech recognition.
-* Meta AI for LLaMA models.
+* OpenAI for ChatGPT models.
 * Hugging Face for the transformers library.
+* cv2 Library for gaze tracking